awsdocs/aws-dms-user-guide/doc_source/CHAP_Validating.md

   grant execute on sys.dbms_crypto to dms_endpoint_user;
   ```
 + If the target database is modified outside of AWS DMS during validation, then discrepancies might not be reported accurately\.
 This result can occur if one of your applications writes data to the target table, while AWS DMS is performing validation on that same table\.
-+ If one or more rows are being continuously modified during the validation, then AWS DMS can't validate those rows\.
-However, you can validate those rows manually, after the task completes\.
++ If one or more rows are being continuously modified during validation, then AWS DMS can't validate those rows\.
 + If AWS DMS detects more than 10,000 failed or suspended records, it stops the validation\.
 Before you proceed further, resolve any underlying problems with the data\.
 + AWS DMS doesn’t support data validation of views\.